Church of Saint Mark, Belgrade: Interior

 The interiors of the church cover 1,150 m2.
 The naos can receive 2,000 people and the choir gallery can accommodate 150 musicians.
-Because of the number of the worshipers it can receive, it was the largest Serbian Orthodox Church in Interbellum Yugoslavia.

 The central iconostasis of the church, designed by architect and professor Zoran Petrović, dates back to 1992.
 It was done in marble, while the icons themselves are done in mosaic from 1996 to 1998, the work of painter Đuro Radlović.
 In 2017, on the 20 m tall apse above the altar, Radlović placed another mosaic, made from the pieces of Venetian glass.
 The mosaic represents Bogorodica Širšaja or "Mother of God, Larger than Heavens".
-Other representations are Communion of the Apostles, and Liturgists, which includes the likes of major Serbian Orthodox saints and clergz such as Sava of Serbia, Basil of Ostrog, Nikolaj Velimirović, Petar Zimonjić and Patriarch Pavle.
+Other representations are Communion of the Apostles, and Liturgists, which includes the likes of major Serbian Orthodox saints and clergy such as Saint Sava, Saint Basil of Ostrog, Nikolaj Velimirović, Petar Zimonjić, and Patriarch Pavle.

 The iconostasis' mosaic also depicts the Annunciation.
-Usually, the Virgin Mary is represented doing some house work while the angel Gabriel announces to her she will become the mother of Jesus Christ through virgin birth, but here she is depicted as being visibly surprised by the notion that she will be the Mother of God.
+Usually, the Theotokos is represented doing some house work while the angel Gabriel announces to her she will become the mother of Jesus Christ through virgin birth, but here she is depicted as being visibly surprised by the notion that she will be the Mother of God.
 This is believed to be the largest mosaic in any of the altar's apses in the world.
 It spreads on 130 m2, of which Mother of God covers 80 m.
 10 to 15 thousand of glass pieces are included in each 1 m2.
-Other themes on the mosaic are the Eucharist of the Apostles and representations of Saint Sava, Saint Basil of Ostrog, Saint Nikolaj of Ohrid and Žiča and Patriarch Pavle.
+Other themes on the mosaic are the Eucharist of the Apostles and representations of Saint Sava, Saint Basil of Ostrog, Nikolaj Velimirović, and Patriarch Pavle.
 Plans were made to fully paint the church's interior, which had bare walls for decades, partially by the mosaics, partially by the frescoes.
 After two years of preparation, in the summer of 2022, the 100 m2 large mosaic was placed on the 30 m tall ceiling above the altar and its apsis.
 It depicts Christ Enthroned, with two ethereal angels hovering above him.
 The mosaic is also done by Radlović, and made from the 8.5 million pieces of baked Venetian glass.